(Warning: big spoilers for the movie Free Guy )

 And this is pretty much where I broke down bawling, because that was perfect.

 Guy has purpose.
 His purpose is to see the love of his life find the love of her life.
 That’s it.
 After Millie awakened him, his whole purpose was to give Millie the justice and the love she deserved.
 He isn’t a human being; he can be killed over and over, knowing full well that he’ll wake up in bed the next day, undamaged in body and hopefully wiser in spirit.
-His purpose after that is to nuture Life Itself into being a successful game, a successful universe in its own right, without hurting Millie or the world she inhabits.
+His purpose after that is to nuture Life, Itself into being a successful game, a successful universe in its own right for Millie's success, without hurting Millie or the world she inhabits.

 And Guy can deliver that speech because he can, like human beings, model Millie’s mind in his own, can make guesses, even superhumanly well-informed guesses, about what is in Millie’s self-professed best interests, and advise her.